crispshaker/fizzbrute/README.md

 If you want to change the frequency of progress updates, modify the PRINT_EVERY_X_ITERATION parameter.
 A lower value will provide more frequent updates but may slow down the program.

 If you want to change the maximum time a Python code snippet you want to evaluate should take before skipping the evaluation, modify the DURATION_TILL_TIMEOUT parameter.
 A longer duration might increase the time the program might take to finish.
-The provided code considers a length of 100 milliseconds to be sufficient.
 The code provided deems a span of 100 milliseconds to be sufficient.

 ## Troubleshooting